Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Defense Approach

+\textbf{Bayesian learning.} In \cite{zhou2022loadforeacting}, Bayesian learning is adopted for its property to vanish the gradient-based attacks.
+The authors provide analytical proof that the Bayesian NN is more robust than the traditional NN model considering the regression task for load forecasting.
+The mathematical results are derived based on an ideal assumption of infinite training data and model parameters, which show that the model's sensitivity against the input is a key factor for that the minor perturbation can make the prediction deviate a lot from the expectation.
+In our opinion, the Bayesian learning model treats all parameters in an NN as random variables.
+Therefore, it outputs a distribution rather than a fixed value, which might reduce the possibility for the attacker to successfully construct adversarial examples against the model.

-\textbf{Traditional protection.} From the angle of traditional protection approaches against cyberattacks on power systems, the reference \cite{tian2021seaann} intend to protect sensor readings using the technologies of encryption, authentication, and access control.
-It is derived that different sensors have different importance rankings in terms of preventing the attacks.
-However, the derivation of the importance ranking of sensors depends on a differentiable NN model, which reduces the scalability of this approach to the other NN structures.
+\textbf{Measurement protection.} From the angle of traditional protection against cyberattacks on power systems, Tian \emph{et al.} \cite{tian2021seaann} propose protecting sensor readings using the technologies of encryption, authentication, and access control.
+It is derived that different sensors have different importance rankings in terms of preventing attacks.
+However, the derivation of the importance ranking of sensors depends on a differentiable NN model, which reduces the scalability of this approach to the other ML model structures.